 So the difference vs. a traditional novella is mainly a formal distinction, about length of sections / chapters – although that inevitably has a knock-on effect on the ‘feel’ and the qualities of the text.

-- Your own novella-in-flash Three Men on the Edge is being published by V.press in July, 2018.
+- Your own novella-in-flash Three Men on the Edge was published by V.press in July, 2018 and was recently shortlisted for the Saboteur Awards.
+Congratulations!
 Can you tell us what it’s about and your process of writing it?

 It started in 2011 with reading Days and Nights in W12 and Anthropology.
 I wanted to write something informed by a landscape (the town where I lived – Rickmansworth, on the very edge of NW London and Hertfordshire, i.e. where city ends and countryside begins) but that also was a partly comical study of relationships (as Dan Rhodes had done in Anthropology).
 And, unlike these two books, which were more like miscellaneous sequences, I wanted to focus on recurring central characters, as Sandra Cisneros and others were doing in their traditional novellas-in-flash.
 I unearthed three men’s voices that were alter-egos – three, because Rickmansworth is in Hertfordshire’s ‘Three Rivers District’.
 Then I took them further, exaggerating their personalities, making composites with other people I’d observed, and generally making the characters distinctly fictional.
 I wrote about 20 pieces for my M.A. dissertation, working with the poet Fiona Sampson as my supervisor, and thinking of them as prose poems.
 Then when I finished the degree I thought I should probably keep going.
 Which I did, for six and a half years.

 The process was very very exploratory – at various stages the manuscript was anything from a 12-page sequence of verse poems with line-breaks, to a 200-page novel about just one character, and everything in between.
 In the end it settled to 85 pages, and three distinct flash-fiction sequences, one for each central character, thematically but not narratively linked with each other.
 So in a way it’s three ‘mini-novellas-in-flash’ in one book.
 Each of the sections shows one of the men going about their daily life, as they struggle for connection with the world around them.
 And each of the men slips into crisis as they lose connection with the women in their lives.
 I tried to offer up a portrait of masculinity in crisis.
-As I finished the manuscript, I was very conscious of the ‘Time’s Up’ movement, and I hope I’ve written a book that shows the value of relationships with women, both intimate relationships and companionships, and their shaping influence, through the lives of these three deeply flawed men.
+As I finished the manuscript, I was very conscious of the ‘Time’s Up’ movement, and I hope I’ve written a book that shows the value of relationships and companionships through the lives of these three deeply flawed men.

 - Have you any new writing projects on the go at the moment?